yt-project/yt-4.0-paper/manuscript.md

 Increasing the order of the coarse index has the same effect as nesting a second refined index within cells with collisions, but can also increases the size of the resulting map and the time it takes to identify files touched by a selection.
 However, if the order of the coarse index is too small or the order of the refined index too large, this too can increase the cost of a selection in terms of memory and time.
-Section [sec:test_order] discusses this tradeoff and how to choose index orders.
+Section @sec:test_order discusses this tradeoff and how to choose index orders.

 Collisions are more common for file partitioning schemes that are not localized.
-Figure @fig:collision_files shows an example of collisions for the different partitioning schemes discussed in Section [sec:decomp].
+Figure @fig:collision_files shows an example of collisions for the different partitioning schemes discussed in Section @sec:decomp.

 ![
 Examples of collisions for four different domain partitioning schemes.